 The EAD represents the expected balance at default, taking into account the repayment of principal and interest from the balance sheet date to the default event together with any expected drawdowns of committed facilities.
-The LGD represents expected losses on the EAD given the event of default, taking into account, among other attributes, the mitigating effect of collateral value at the time it is expected to be realised and the time value of money.
+The LGD represents expected losses on the EAD given the event of default, taking into account, the collateral value at the time it is expected to be realised and the time value of money.